Skip to main content

 --disable-dnr-confirmationfalse"Disabes the DNR confirmation.
 Only set this if you are running this node behind a NAT, and you are receiving a 'Failed to confirm DNR' error message.
 Verify the public address setting is correct and any firewall walls are opened for the configured ports before turning this setting on.

---log-levelinfoThe log level for the Operator Node (info, warn, error, trace, debug)
+--log-levelinfoThe log level for the Operator Node (info, warn, error, trace, debug).
+You can also specify directives similar to the RUST_LOG env variable. e.g. "info,drosera_services::network::p2p=debug".

 --log-formatfullThe log format for the Operator Node (full, compact, pretty, json)